-NOTE 4: CASH AND CASH EQUIVALENTS
+NOTE 6: CASH AND CASH EQUIVALENTS

-Cash equivalents consist of instruments with remaining maturities of three months or less at the date of purchase.
+Cash equivalents and short-term investments consist of instruments with remaining maturities of three months or less at the date of purchase.
 In general, these investments are free of trading restrictions.
 We carry these investments at fair value, based on quoted market prices or other readily available market information.